getdozer/dozer-docs/docs/configuration/udfs-onnx.md

 ```
 This transformation is based on the UDFs structure.
 The result will be put in the endpoint named ```res```.

-Check the [use case](https://github.com/getdozer/dozer-samples/tree/main/usecases/onnx) for more implementation details.
+Check the [use case](https://github.com/getdozer/dozer-samples/tree/main/usecases/onnx) in Dozer for more implementation details of this UDFs transformation.